gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  VerifyOtpRequestSchema | "Request body"

-Used to verify otp sent to mobile
+Use this API to verify the OTP received on a mobile number.

 *Success Response:*

+Success.
+Returns a JSON object as shown below.
+Refer `VerifyOtpSuccess` for more details.

 Schema: `VerifyOtpSuccess`